 The Arizona bankruptcy law firm of Stone Rose Law frequently receives calls from clients who are trying to save their home.
 Many people that contact us for assistance in saving their home are frustrated after negotiating with their mortgage company for months.
 There are a number of effective bankruptcy strategies that may help you save your home even if you are far behind on your mortgage.

 A bankruptcy filing will bring foreclosure proceedings to an immediate halt.
 Once your file for bankruptcy, you will receive the protection of the automatic stay which means that all debt enforcement actions including foreclosure proceedings must immediately stop.
 An experienced bankruptcy law firm may use the bankruptcy process to eliminate some of your unsecured debt burden freeing up more income to pay your mortgage company.
-A Chapter 13 bankruptcy also may permit you to pay past due amounts on your mortgage over an extended period of a three- or five-year term.
+A Chapter 13 bankruptcy in Arizona also may permit you to pay past due amounts on your mortgage over an extended period of a three- or five-year term.

 If you have sufficient income, an experienced Arizona bankruptcy attorney may be able to develop a Chapter 13 bankruptcy payment plan that will permit you to maintain your current mortgage payment and devise a Chapter 13 payment plan to save your home.
 If you make all Chapter 13 payments and continue making your current mortgage payment over the duration of the plan, you will receive a Chapter 13 discharge of any outstanding unsecured debts.